cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Design of algorithm: Proof of Work Mining
 To ensure the speed of mining and simulate the reality of mining rigs which uses multicore CPU/GPU to mine, I have decided to use *web workers* to implement the PoW mining algorithm.
 Web workers allow for running scripts in background threads, enabling parallel execution without blocking the main thread.
 This is particularly useful for computationally intensive tasks like mining, as it allows the user interface to remain responsive while the mining process is ongoing.\
 \
 Initially, I planned to use *WebGPU* for the parallel mining.
 This means that I will be able to use the GPU in the user's computer to mine the blocks.
 However, I decided that this wouldn't fit the blockchain simulator because the ultimate goal of the project is to demonstrate how blockchains work, not to max out hardware performance.
 WebGPU adds a ton of unnecessary complexity -- it's built for graphics and parallel vector math, not for small, iterative CPU tasks like Proof of Work.
 It is also not consistently supported across browsers and could easily cause crashes or overheating on student's devices, limiting the program's accessibility for the students (considering the students would have an average computer).
 Since my target audience is general A level students.
 This means that I need something that runs smoothly and safely in any browsers without setup issues.
-Web workers are a better fit as they allow the user to see realistic mining by simulating parallel computation across CPU threads, keeping the focus on the blockchain logic rather than GPU technicalities.
+Web workers are a better fit as they allow the user to see realistic mining by simulating parallel computation across CPU threads, keeping the focus on the blockchain logic rather than GPU technicalities.\
-#pagebreak()
+\
+A mistake that I made while decomposing the PoW mining algorithm in the decomposing Iteration 1 is that I mentioned I require a website in order to use web workers.
+However, after researching more about web workers, I found out that web workers can be used in TypeScript files directly without the need of a website.
+This is because Bun (the runtime I am using) supports web workers natively in TypeScript files.
+Therefore I can directly create web workers in my TypeScript files without needing to set up a website or a server.
+This simplifies the implementation and allows me to focus on the mining logic itself (abstraction).\
 ==== Algorithm Plan
 The PoW mining algorithm works as follows:
 + The main thread initiates multiple web workers, each assigned a unique range of nonce values to test.